Top 5 Best Christmas Markets in Europe for a Magical Holiday Adventure

 Photo by cmophoto.net

-Vienna, Austria – Old-World Elegance at Its Finest
+Vienna, Austria – Christmas with Old-World Elegance

-• Traditional Glühwein (hot spiced wine)
+• Warm, spicy Glühwein (hot mulled wine)

-• Handmade ornaments and wooden toys
+• Handcrafted ornaments and little wooden toys

-• Elegant classical music performances
+• Live classical music performances

-• Ice skate around Rathausplatz
+• Ice skate around Rathausplatz (if you’re brave!)

 Photo by Angelika Yakymenko